 What software do architects use and need?

 If you were to ask 10 architects this question, you would get 11 answers.
-In our office, we mostly use AutoCAD for drafting although we do own Revit software as well.
+In our office, we use Revit.
 Other software that is routinely used is SketchUp and Photoshop.
 There are all sorts of other platforms out there that allow some really amazing 3D work but our clients generally don’t request that level of visualization and probably appreciate that we don’t “just do it” and end up building that type of effort into our fee structure.

 Do you have a particular design style?